 “Lieutenant Orvet is here for you,” the butler reports.

-“Please invite him into the living room,” Christophe stands up from his chair.
+“Please invite him into the living room,” Christopher stands up from his chair.

 “Forgive me, please,” the young policeman who visited this morning says confidently.
 He momentarily stumbles upon seeing Miss Arvin.